Samuel Scattergood 11

 Name-Variation | Martin Stone 25 was also known as Martin Norris 25. |

 Census_1841Eng | He appeared on the 1841 English census at Gillingham, Dorset, England.
-His occupation was shown as.3 |
+He was recorded as Martin Norris.4 |

 Convicted | Convicted of horse stealing and sentenced to 15 years on 5 January 1847 at Dorchester, Dorset, England.
 He had been convicted previously.1 |